ddeeproton2/vosk-android-demo-2024-TTS-Voice-over-HTTP/ReadMe.md

 1. Speak to your phone, and send command over HTTPS

-2. Make you phone to speak, from others applications over HTTP.
+2. Make your phone to speak, from others applications over HTTP.

 3. Switch to audio bluetooth if aviable, or use your main microphone in last ressort.